edsdk/flmngr/README.md

 yarn add flmngr
 ```

-## Sample
+<h2 id="sample">Sample</h2>

+[API reference and samples](https://flmngr.com/doc/api) are available on official website.

-The sample of just one feature - to open a file manager to select a single file.
-See [more samples](https://flmngr.com/doc/api).
+Here is a sample of just one feature - to open a file manager to select a single file.

 ```js
 import {Flmngr} from "flmngr";